 Cash-based awards consist of long-term incentive units ("LTI Units") granted to eligible employees.
 LTI Units are classified as liability awards and remeasured at each quarter-end over the applicable vesting or performance period.
-In addition to LTI Units with terms and conditions that mirror those of RSUs, we also grant certain employees LTI Units with terms and conditions that MSUs.
+In addition to LTI Units with terms and conditions that mirror those of RSUs, we also grant certain employees LTI Units with terms and conditions similar to those of PUs and MSUs.